Cluster based classification for semantic role labeling

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ozgencil, Necati Ercan, "Cluster based classification for semantic role labeling" (2007).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 28.
+28.